Limited Space Remaining

 Okavango Delta, Botswana

-Slide in closer to the real Africa as you delve into this authentic safari experience at the heart of the wildlife-teeming Okavango Delta.
+Slide in closer to the real Africa as you delve into this authentic safari experience at the heart of the teeming-with-wildlife Okavango Delta.
 Enjoy the solitude of a small expedition camp within a gigantic wilderness—the rustic mobile camp with just eight tents is exclusive for your group's visit.
-We'll be situated in a prime location to encounter lion, leopard, elephant, hippo and more.
+We'll be situated in a prime location to encounter lions, leopards, elephants, hippos, and more.
 And while it’s infinitely comfortable, these Meru-style canvas tents are grounded in traditional old-school charm.
-Dark wood and iron campaign furniture, Oriental rugs and lantern lights fill the cozy indoor spaces, while white table cloths, flickering candles and vintage chairs grace your al fresco dining experience.
-Each tent has an en suite bathroom and flush toilet, but your bucket shower and lack of electricity in your tent keep it real—since this is a genuine bush camp after all.
-After game drives, sink into plush lounge pillows in the shady tea tent, where you can recharge your batteries, both personally and electronically.
-And when you tuck in at night, it’s with thick blankets, hot water bottles and nothing but the wild sounds of the Okavango.
+Dark wood and iron campaign furniture, oriental rugs, and lantern lights fill the cozy indoor spaces, while white table cloths, flickering candles, and vintage chairs grace your al fresco dining experience.
+Each tent has an en suite bathroom and flush toilet, but your bucket shower and lack of electricity in your tent "keep it real"—since this is a genuine bush camp, after all.
+After wildlife drives, sink into plush lounge pillows in the shady tea tent, where you can recharge your batteries, both personally and electronically.
+And when you tuck in at night, it’s with thick blankets, hot water bottles, and nothing but the wild sounds of the Okavango.
 The custom-tailored camp bends to the season, too.
-When the water levels are right, there’s the option for fishing and mokoro explorations, too.
+When the water levels are right, there’s the option for fishing and mokoro explorations.

 Little Sable Camp

 Khwai Private Reserve, Okavango Delta, Botswana